tagtogorg/tagtog-doc/API_documents_v1.md

 ### Copy the annotations from a member to another one

-This assumes that the member to copy the annotations from, actually has some annotations (nevermind confirmed or not).
+This assumes that the member to copy the annotations from (the source) actually has some annotations.
 It's also possible to copy the annotations of master to another member or viceversa.

-NOTE: by default, the server will not allow copying the annotations if the `saveTo` member (the target) already had annotations.
-This can be overriden with the `overwrite` parameter.
+NOTE: the copying of annotations is always disallowed if the member to save to (the target) already had confirmed annotations.

+NOTE: Even if the source annotations were confirmed, the resulting annotations in target will always be unconfirmed.

 * Method: `POST`
 * Endpoint: `{{ page.api_versions_endpoint }}/copy{{ page.mandatory_query_parameters }}`